bmpaciotti/HCA_201/career-practical-advice.md

 # Purpose

-- Students and other people who review my online profiles sometime ask me advice about careers (e.g., getting a "good" job in analytics) or what types of skill/knowledge they should purpose.
+- Students and other people who review my online profiles sometime ask me advice about careers (e.g., getting a "good" job in analytics) or what types of skill/knowledge they should pursue.

-- I decided to start this post to document questions and responses as these come up
+- I decided to start this post to document questions and responses as they come up

 ## Disclaimer

 - This is of course just my advice based on my life and my experiences.
 I may very well be wrong!
-Or maybe my advice does not apply to your sitation!
+Or maybe my advice does not apply to your situation!

 - But I offer what I believe could help at least some people.
 Please respond to me and let me know what you think!